 New Age Self-Driving Technology

 Uber Technologies Inc., the company bringing you the Uber ridesharing service that has seemingly taken personal transportation by storm, has developed self-driving, autonomous vehicles.
-These vehicles were initially launched in Pittsburgh, Pennsylvania last September, and according to comments by Uber officials, the testing has been seamless with no reported accidents at the hands of any self-driving vehicles.
+These vehicles were initially launched in Pittsburgh, Pennsylvania in September 2016, and according to comments by Uber officials, the testing has been seamless with no reported accidents at the hands of any self-driving vehicles.
 Since their launch in Pittsburgh, they have expanded their self-driving project to San Francisco, California and throughout the state of Arizona.

 The San Francisco ‘Flop’